 READJUSTING MEDICINE DOSAGE WHEN USING CBD

 Drugs are designed to enter and leave the body on very specific timeframes.
 That’s why dosages exist.
-But when a drug interaction occurs that doesn’t always happens.
+But when a drug interaction occurs, that doesn’t always happen.

-In the presence of an inhibitor like CBD, drugs have to compete to be broke down.
+In the presence of an inhibitor like CBD, drugs have to compete to be broken down.
 And when competition takes place some drugs go first, while others have to wait or leave.

-The body can’t metabolize them all on time at the same time.
+The body can’t metabolize them all in time, at the same time.
 So when they leave too quickly, medications are less effective.
-And when they stay for too long, they accumulate on the system, elevating overdose risk.
+And when they stay for too long, they accumulate in the system, elevating overdose risk.

 But those dangers are one side of the story.
 Besides the potential adverse effects, CBD-drug interactions can also have a beneficial impact.

 How?
 By enhancing the drug effect.
 Some drugs come with aggressive side effects, so the less you have to take, the better.
 By enhancing drug potency, dosages can be lowered and side effects reduced.

 The key is maintaining a balance, so the drug can still be effective while side effects decrease.
 In this scenario, hemp oil emerges as an excellent alternative for adjunct therapy.
 Let’s see some examples.

 Cannabidiol has shown some promising potential for the cardiovascular system.
 Data suggest that a single dose can reduce resting blood pressure.
 It can also be a vasodilator, allowing for greater blood flow.
 And some studies have noted that it reduces cardiovascular response to anxiety and stress situations.

 As for drug interactions, links between CBD and anticoagulants have also been studied.
 This case report involves warfarin, the most commonly used oral anticoagulant worldwide.